eva-nikolai/eva-nikolai.github.io/index.md

 <hr>

-<center>With an MS in Business Analytics from the University of Notre Dame ('23), a BBA in Marketing from Kent State University ('22), and experience competing as a Division-I student-athlete, I have a passion for working with people to develop creative, data-driven solutions.</center>
+<center>With a Master's in Business Analytics from the University of Notre Dame, a Bachelor's in Marketing from Kent State University, and experience competing as a Division-I student-athlete, I’ve developed strong analytical, problem-solving, and communication skills.
+As a Sales Strategy Analyst at United Airlines, I apply my analytical strengths, passion for data-driven decision-making, and collaborative mindset to drive impactful business strategies.
+I'm excited to continue learning, leading, and contributing within dynamic analytics teams.</center>
-<center>I'm excited to leverage my background to contribute, lead, and continue learning within a business analysis team!</center>
 <br>
 <hr>